Get Your Contract Dispute Case Packet — Force Payment Without Court

 The Background: In early 2022, BlueSky Innovations contracted Granite Ridge to build a state-of-the-art data center on the outskirts of Canyon Dam, promising a $2.75 million deal with a completion deadline of December 31, 2022.
 The contract explicitly included a performance bonus of $150,000 if Granite Ridge finished ahead of schedule, and a penalty clause of $50,000 per month for any delays beyond the deadline.

 The Dispute: Trouble began in September 2022 when a severe storm caused unexpected flooding, damaging the construction site and delaying work by six weeks.
 Granite Ridge immediately notified BlueSky but was unable to secure an extension despite repeated requests.
-By the time the project completed in March 2023, BlueSky refused to pay the $150,000 bonus and instead invoked the penalty clause, demanding $150,000 in damages for the three months of delay, claiming Granite Ridge was responsible for poor site management.
+By the time the project completed in March 2023, BlueSky refused to pay the $150,000 bonus and instead invoked the penalty clause, demanding $150,000 in damages for the three months of delay, claiming the claimant was responsible for poor site management.

 The Arbitration: Both parties agreed to arbitration under the California Arbitration Association.
 The arbitrator appointed was retired Judge Evelyn Ramirez, known for her meticulous approach and fairness.
 The hearing spanned two days in April 2023 at a conference room in downtown Chico, only 20 miles from Canyon Dam.

-Granite Ridge produced detailed weather reports and on-site logs demonstrating their swift response to the flooding, arguing the delay was due to an unforeseeable “act of God.”
+Granite Ridge produced detailed weather reports and on-site logs demonstrating their swift response to the flooding, arguing the delay was due to an unforeseeable act of God.”
 BlueSky countered with testimony from their site supervisor, alleging Granite Ridge failed to implement adequate flood prevention measures despite multiple warnings.

 The Verdict: Judge Ramirez’s binding award, issued in May 2023, acknowledged the exceptional weather event but found Granite Ridge partially responsible for inadequate contingency planning.
 The arbitrator ruled: